danniefraim/gmail-to-fortnox/README.md

    - Create OAuth credentials (Desktop app)
    - Download the credentials JSON file and save it as `app/config/credentials.json`

-4. Set up Fortnox API access:
+4. Set up your accounting system API access:

+   **For Fortnox:**
    - Log in to your Fortnox account
    - Go to the developer portal in the menu (if you do not have a developer license activated you need to contact Fortnox support about this)
    - Create a new application
    - Set the redirect URI to `http://localhost:8000/callback`
    - Request API scopes for `voucher` and `archive`
    - Note your Client ID and Client Secret and add them to your configuration

+   **For Kleer:**
+   - Log in to your Kleer account
+   - Navigate to API settings in developer options
+   - Create a new application
+   - Set the redirect URI to `http://localhost:8001/callback`
+   - Request API scopes for `vouchers:read`, `vouchers:write`, `accounts:read`, and `files:write`
+   - Note your Client ID and Client Secret and add them to your configuration

 5. Create a configuration file:
    - Copy the example config file: `cp config.example.json app/config/config.json`
-   - Edit `app/config/config.json` with your Fortnox client ID and client secret
+   - Edit `app/config/config.json` with your accounting system client ID and client secret
+   - Set the `accounting.type` to your preferred system (`fortnox` or `kleer`)
    - You can run `python main.py --create-rule` to interactively create a new config rule

 ## Usage